lee-messi/lee-messi.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hi!
+Hi.
 I am a fourth year PhD Candidate at Washington University in St.Louis.
-I am part of the Psychological & Brain Sciences track of the Division of Computational and Data Sciences, working as a primary graduate student at the Diversity Science Lab.
-My advisors are Calvin K. Lai in the Psychological & Brain Sciences Department at WashU and Jacob M. Montgomery in the Political Science Department at WashU.
+I am part of the Psychological & Brain Sciences track of the Division of Computational and Data Sciences, working as a primary graduate student of the Diversity Science Lab.

 My work is at the intersection of Artifical Intelligence (AI) and Social Psychology.
-I investigate biases embedded in AI systems, with a specific focus on the representational biases surrounding racial/ethnic groups in Large Language Models (LLMs; e.g., ChatGPT).
+I investigate biases embedded in NLP systems, with a specific focus on the representational biases surrounding racial/ethnic groups in Large Language Models (LLMs; e.g., ChatGPT).
 Through my research, I aim to shed light on the ways in which different human-like biases manifest in these systems and explore strategies to mitigate their impact on society.

-In the rapidly evolving field of AI, understanding and addressing biases is of utmost importance.
-My passion lies in unraveling the complex relationship between human behavior and the technologies we develop.
-By exploring the intersection of Artifical Intelligence and Social Psychology, I strive to contribute to the development of fair and inclusive AI systems that can be harnessed by diverse groups.